 The Modulo development board does not have a GPS or any way to determine its location on its own.
 The location set here is completely controllable by you, and can be used to identify similar devices that may be geographically separated.
 The location will not change if the device is physically relocated unless you change this location later in the device’s Settings.

 - Tap the Automation menu.
 Using the Automation screens you can create simple automation tasks for your Modulo, allowing you to run device tasks without having the mobile app running.

 Behind the Scenes

-The time between turning on the LED via the mobile app and the device’s response seems fast enough to think that the mobile device is communicating directly with the Modulo board, but this is not the case!
+The time between turning on the LED via the mobile app and the device’s response seems fast enough to think that the smartphone is communicating directly with the Modulo board, but this is not the case!

-The command to turn on the LED travels from the mobile device to the Afero Cloud (via Wi-Fi or LTE on the mobile device), and then the Afero Cloud sends the command back to the Modulo-2 over its Wi-Fi connection, or for Modulo-1, through the mobile app over Bluetooth.
+The command to turn on the LED travels from the smartphone to the Afero Cloud (via Wi-Fi or LTE on the smartphone), and then the Afero Cloud sends the command back to the Modulo-2 over its Wi-Fi connection, or for Modulo-1, through the mobile app over Bluetooth.

 For the Modulo-2, as long as the board is connected to the network, these interactions will work no matter how far away the devices are.

 If you have time after completing the basics of this lab, here are some ways you can explore additional features of the Modulo-2 and the Afero Cloud: